JimmyTran1206/c0523-code-solutions/postgres-intro/postgres-intro-quiz-notes.md

 - What are some advantages of learning a relational database?

+- Many problem domains can be modeled well using a relational database.
+- Support data integrity
+- One SQL rules them all

 - What is one way to see if PostgreSQL is running?
+- use `sudo service postgresql status` and check if PostgreSQL is online or not.

 ## Notes